What is a Conversion Rate?

 The term has been borrowed from the idea of conversion in religion.
 In sales and marketing, the main goals of measuring conversion rates are to identify weak spots in a company’s customer acquisition process.
 This is also known as conversion optimization.
-It is also used as a metric for comparing performance of differing marketing initiatives.
-Various frameworks are used when examining conversion rates, including digital marketing funnels, sales funnels, brand health, and the hierarchy of effects.
+It is also used as a metric for comparing the performance of differing marketing initiatives.
+Various frameworks are used when examining conversion rates.
+The can include digital marketing funnels, sales funnels, brand health, and the hierarchy of effects.

 Conversion rate frameworks

 Many frameworks are widely used when analyzing conversion rates.
-In digital marketing, there are many variants of a funnel (which is a diagram like the one above) showing different stages of the acquisition process, such as: impressions (e.g., by ads, social media), visiting the home page, searching, adding a product to a basket, going to checkout, purchasing, and regularly purchasing.
+In digital marketing, there are many variants of a funnel (which is a diagram like the one above).
+They show different stages of the acquisition process, such as: impressions (e.g., by ads, social media), visiting the home page, searching, adding a product to a basket, going to checkout, purchasing, and regularly purchasing.

 In selling a funnel is also common, with stages like: cold prospects, warm prospects, marketing-qualified leads (who have demonstrated some threshold level of interest), sales-qualified leads (who have been identified as being worth talking to), opportunities, trialists, and customers.
 The specific funnel stages depend on the business model of the sales organization.

-In retailing, funnels are also used but tend to be called brand health metrics, showing various movements from awareness through to loyalty, as in the example above.
+In retailing, funnels are also used but tend to be called brand health metrics.
+They show various movements from awareness through to loyalty, as in the example above.
 If you would like to create a brand funnel, we've created a handy guide for you.

 In markets with heavy amounts of brand advertising, the hierarchy of effects model is also common, tracking conversion through the stages of awareness, knowledge, consideration, preference, purchase, and recommendation.